gitlabhq/omnibus-gitlab/doc/development/broken_master.md

 # Handling broken master pipelines

-We currently run [nightly pipelines](pipelines.md#scheduled-pipelines) for building both CE and EE package in [our Release mirror](https://dev.gitlab.org/gitlab/omnibus-gitlab).
+We currently run [nightly pipelines](pipelines.md#scheduled-pipelines) for building both CE and EE package in our Release mirror: `https://dev.gitlab.org/gitlab/omnibus-gitlab`.
 This mirror is configured to send pipeline failure notifications to `#g_distribution` channel on Slack.
 A broken master pipeline gets priority over other scheduled work as per our [development guidelines](https://handbook.gitlab.com/handbook/engineering/workflow/#resolution-of-broken-master).